dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 ### Holidays

-No classes will be held on Memorial Day: Monday, May 25th.
-Instructors will not be present for lab day on Friday, July 3rd.
+No classes will be held on Labor Day (Monday, September 7th).
 Students will be welcome to continue to use the campus on both days.

 ## Topics